Moving from ScholarPack to Arbor - Glossary of key terminology

 Managing the attendance process

-Just like from Daily Check > Registers Taken in ScholarPack, it's easy to make sure teachers are completing registers.
+Just like from Daily Check > Registers Taken in ScholarPack, you can make sure teachers are completing registers.
 You can go to Students > Attendance > Incomplete Registers to view unopened and incomplete registers for any date, and send teachers reminders: Completing incomplete or unopened attendance registers

 Unlike ScholarPack, not everyone can take all attendance registers.
 They have to be assigned to the register by being an Administrator, the Academic Lead or by having the session added to their calendar.
 You can see how to manage who can take attendance here: Giving permission to take attendance registers